tst-git/Tasklist/README.md

 This application is meant for everyone - regardless of age, education, culture etc.- as long as the user can read and write and know the numerals (1, 2, 3,...).

-# Installation
-This app is installed to Android device with a normal procedure.

 # Features
 Following features are included to this first version:
   - Displaying all tasks in the list view.